 - Will the seller allow you to conduct a drop test from 1 m (40 inch) onto a hard surface, even bevor you pay for the device?

 Mobile document checking devices are often called “forensic loupes”.
 But Doculus Lumus® isn’t a loupe, with its dual glass lens system (magnification lens and ocular lens) it is in fact a microscope.
 Due to the high magnification the diameters of the lens are limited because they have to be strongly curved and would get really thick and unhandy if they were larger.
 Like with any other microscope you do not look into it from far away, but you put it as close as possible to your eye – this will give you a maximal field-of-view with minimal distortion.
-Furthermore: The magnification lens is achromatic, made from two different materials to compensate prism effects (the separation of colours with different wavelengths).
+Furthermore, the magnification lens is achromatic, made of two different materials to compensate prism effects (the separation of colours with different wavelengths).

-If you still look for an ordinary loupe with 15x or 22x magnification, prepare yourself to carry a really big piece of glass with you, some kind of fortuneteller crystal ball – maybe it could help you to detect falsifications in a total different way.
+If you still look for an ordinary loupe with 15x or 22x magnification, prepare yourself to carry a really big piece of glass with you, some kind of fortuneteller crystal ball – maybe it could help you to detect falsifications in a totaly different way.

 When you are on duty in the field (on the motorway, in the train, maybe in some real or urban desert) you do not always carry an AC charger with you, mostly there even is no power outlet available.
 When Doculus Lumus® runs out of power, simply replace the 2 AAA batteries that are available throughout the whole world (if you have one of the Doculus Lumus® bags, there is a compartment for 2 spare batteries).
-Of course you can use rechargable AAA batteries with an external charger.
+Of course you can use rechargable AAA batteries with an external charger as well.

 The device is built with latest microcontroller and LED technology.
 As one result standby consumption is lower than the self discharge of the batteries, but more important: Light output during operation is maximised, no energy is wasted.
 Power users of Doculus Lumus® (on large international airports) report a minimum operation time of 3 months with one set of batteries, typically you can expect 6+ months.

 A serious number of prototype devices was tested by document specialists for quite a long time.
-All findings have been integrated into the series device, and this is why most users endorse Doculus Lumus®.
+All findings have been integrated into the series device, this is why most users endorse Doculus Lumus®.
 It was created with all the ideas of front line officers that never got fulfilled by other devices.
 Nevertheless we believe that there are still some features we could or maybe should integrate – so join the community and share your thoughts with us!
 You will support our commitment: No matter how good the falsifications will become, Doculus Lumus® will be the device helping you beeing one step ahead!